The action of the Weyl group on the $E_8$ root system: Introduction

-The orbits of the faces of the $E_8$ root polytope under the action of $W$ are described in \cite{Cox30}, Section 7.5.
-These include all monochromatic cliques of color 1 (see Proposition \ref{facesform}).
-We give a different, more group-theoretical proof that $W$ acts transitively on one type of the facets, see Corollary~\ref{transsevenface}.
-The orbits of \textsl{ordered sequences} of the vertices in the faces (except for one type of facets) have been described in \cite{Man74}, Corollary 26.8.
-We summarize his results in Proposition \ref{transitief}. \\ Monochromatic cliques of color 0 are orthogonal sets, and their orbits under the action of $W$ are described in \cite{DynMin10}, Corollary 3.3.
-We describe the action of $W$ on the \textsl{ordered sequences} of orthogonal roots in Proposition \ref{orbitstuplesgamma0}.
+\begin{remark} Apart from the work in \cite{DynMin10} on bases of subsystems of $E_8$, some partial results of Theorems \ref{main} and \ref{main2} were known before.
+We list them here and compare them to our results. \\ The orbits of the faces of the $E_8$ root polytope under the action of $W$ are described in \cite[Section 7.5]{Cox30}.
+These include all monochromatic cliques of color~1 (see Proposition~\ref{facesform}).
+For one of the types of facets, we give a different, more group-theoretical proof of the fact that they form one orbit under the action of $W$, see Corollary~\ref{transsevenface}. \\ The orbits of \textsl{ordered sequences} of the vertices in the faces (except for one type of facets) have been described in \cite[Corollary 26.8]{Man74}.
+We summarize this result in Proposition \ref{transitief}. \\ Monochromatic cliques of color 0 are orthogonal sets, and their orbits under the action of $W$ are described in \cite[Corollary 3.3]{DynMin10}.
+We describe the action of $W$ on the \textsl{ordered sequences} of orthogonal roots in Proposition \ref{orbitstuplesgamma0}. \\ Finally, in \cite{CRS04} the authors give a classification of isomorphism types of all maximal \textsl{exceptional} graphs (i.e. connected graphs with least eigenvalue greater or equal to $-2$ that are not generalized line graphs \cite[Section 1.1]{CRS04}).
+From \cite[Corollary 3.6.4]{CRS04} it follows that these graphs correspond exactly to the maximal cliques in $\Graph{0,1}$.
+Therefore our classification of isomorphism types of cliques of Type IV for $c=\{0,1\}$ (see Appendices \ref{list} and \ref{29in01}) coincides with the classification of isomorphism types of maximal exceptional graphs in \cite[table p.140 and Table A6]{CRS04}; see Remark \ref{vergelijken} for a comparison between our method and the one in \cite{CRS04}.
+However, the classification of the isomorphism types is only part of our results on the maximal cliques in $\Graph{0,1}$.
+We also give invariants for such a clique that determine its isomorphism type, and we show that each isomorphism class is a full orbit under the action of the Weyl group (Propositions \ref{hard} and \ref{29cliques}).
+Moreover, in Corollary \ref{thm2max01} we show that every isomorphism between two representations of exceptional graphs in $E_8$ extends to an automorphism of $E_8$. \end{remark}